sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/study_plan/study_plan.md

 - Plans submitted after October 10th and by November 30th will be evaluated by December 31st.

 Study plans, once approved for an academic year, cannot be modified within the same academic year.
->> ï¸âš ï¸We recommend to follow the courses for at least a month before making any final choie in order to avoid having to wait an entire academic year before making some changes.
+>> ⚠️ We recommend to follow the courses for at least a month before making any final choie in order to avoid having to wait an entire academic year before making some changes.
 It's very frequent that students change ideas and might try other courses before making a definitive plan.

 An already valid study plan can be revised in the following A.Y. by submitting a new plan that includes all previously approved courses.